shadowoption/markdown-document-converter/README.md

 ## Notes / Limitations

 - Complex deeply nested markdown can still surface edge cases.
-- Raw HTML content is not rendered as rich DOCX HTML.
+- Raw HTML content is not rendered as rich DOCX/PDF HTML.
 - Images are currently routed through link handling rather than direct image embedding.
+- `mdToPdf` expects a compatible `jsPDF` document instance to be provided by the consumer.